 Look at suburbs that are underpinned by a diverse and strong economy that offers job creation and long-term stability.

-These are the blue chip suburbs that form that basis of many successful investors’ portfolios.
+These are the blue-chip suburbs that form the basis of many successful investors’ portfolios.

 Because ultimately, successful investors are happy to risk being ‘boring’ if it means sticking to their plan, rejoicing in their property’s growth, and looking forward to exciting financial results in the future.